bmjoan/i3wm-ruby/README.md

 		current version implements X-keyboard layout indicator only requires xkb extension, also available from this repo

+	 bin/i3-workspace-menu.rb
+		workspaces handler
+		switch to or move a client to a specified workspace

 Keyboard settings mimicking default layout of Emacs editor.